mezuro/kalibro_client/README.md

 KalibroClient is intended to be an easy interface that encapsulates the usage of all the Kalibro service's endpoints.
 So have a look at the available entities at `lib/kalibro_client/entities`.

-All the entities are subclasses from `Model`, so have a good look at it.
+All the entities are subclasses from `KalibroClient::Entities::Base`, so have a good look at it.
 Specially notice that all the entities have methods:

 * `save`
 * `exists?`